Steigner/Siemens-LOGO-Workshop/README.md

 ## Siemens LOGO!
 Workshop - Node Red

 This workshop demonstrates the connection of Siemens LOGO!
 PLC and Node - Red web based framework.
 As a demonstration task, this simple demonstration refers to the control of an industrial greenhouse.
-Based on the available hardware, basic bool logic has been solved, for basic control and demonstration of the power of Node - Red.
+Based on the available hardware basic control demonstration is presented with the power of Node-Red.

 ## Technology